Bhagavanrajana/Memory-Card-Game-In-LWC/README.md

 - Demonstrates core LWC concepts (event handling, reactivity, loops)

-LWC Concepts Used:-
+# 🧩 LWC Concepts Used

-for each directive for rendering list of cards
+- `for:each` directive for rendering card list

-template if true for conditional rendering
+- `template if:true` for conditional rendering

-Event handling using onclick
+- Event handling with `onclick`

-JavaScript logic for managing game state
+- JavaScript DOM logic for card flipping

-Styling with component CSS
+- Styling with component-specific CSS

-Reactive property binding in LWC
+- Reactive property binding

-How to Use:-
+## 🛠️ How to Use

-Create a component named memoryGame in your LWC project
+1. Clone or create a component named `memoryGame` in your LWC project.

-Copy and paste the HTML, JS, and CSS files accordingly
+2. Paste the provided HTML, JS, and CSS files accordingly.

-Deploy the component to your scratch org or sandbox
+3. Deploy to your scratch org or sandbox.

-Add the component to a Lightning App Page or Record Page via the Lightning App Builder
+4. Add the component to a Lightning App Page or Record Page via the Lightning App Builder.